evkx/evkx.github.io/content/models/audi/e-tron/e-tron_50_Sportback/_index.md

 You can choose between two sound systems for the Audi e-tron 50 Sportback:

-- **Audi Sound system:**: Features ten speakers and delivers a maximum output of 180 watts.
+- **Audi Sound system:** Features ten speakers and delivers a maximum output of 180 watts.
-- **Bang & Olufsen Sound System:**: Features 16 speakers and delivers a maximum output of 700 watts.
+- **Bang & Olufsen Sound System:** Features 16 speakers and delivers a maximum output of 700 watts.

 Additionally, the model includes 2 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.